umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/projects.md

 ---

-My position is funded by the *Diputación Foral de Gipuzkoa*..
+My position is funded by the *Diputación Foral de Gipuzkoa*.

 The research project focuses on dynamically disordered materials for energy-related applications, kinetics of phase transformations, and confinement in guest-host systems.